saxenarahulMs/getting-started-with-purview/LineageAPIs/getLineageByGuid.md

 </details>

 * Here, "Product" (azure_sql_table) is being derived from another process, which in turn is getting data from rdbms_table.
-* The "INPUT" lineage direction means we are tracing the data backwards looking at what contributes to the final dataset.
+* The "IN[getNextLineage.md](getNextLineage.md)PUT" lineage direction means we are tracing the data backwards looking at what contributes to the final dataset.

 <details>